segalion/bindglobal/README.md

 ### Threaded mode (default)
 All binding callbacks run on a (only-one for all bindings) separate thread.
 Its your responsability to manage thread-safe interations with your main-thread.
 I.e. you cant call tkinter gui from inside callback.
-At least 4 threads will be running: 1. main thread 2. keyboard listener thread 3. mouse listener thread 4. callbacks thread
+At least 4 threads will be running:
+1. main thread
+2. and 3. keyboard listener thread and mouse listener thread
+4. callbacks thread

 ### Tkinter mode
 All binding callbacks will be launched from tkinter main-loop (with tkinter event generation), so callbacks will